gsampaio-rh/llm-locust/docs/BENCHMARKS.md

 ### Key Metrics to Check

-1. **Time to First Token (TTFT)**
+#### 1. Time to First Token (TTFT)
 - Median should be < 1s for chat workloads
 - P99 should be < 2s for good UX
 - Watch for degradation over time

-2. **Throughput**
+#### 2. Throughput
 - Should remain stable throughout test
 - No significant drop-offs
 - Consistent tokens/second

-3. **Latency Distribution**
+#### 3. Latency Distribution
 - Check P50, P90, P99 percentiles
 - Look for long tail issues
 - Identify outliers

-4. **Error Rate**
+#### 4. Error Rate
 - Should be < 0.1% for production systems
 - Check status codes for failure patterns

 ### Example Analysis (Python)